gajdaw-teaching/cw-01-wiersze/README.md

 ## 1. Subfolders

 Root folder should contain subfolder for poets.
-Each poets folder should use the folowing format:
+Each subfolder should use the folowing format:

 ```
-asnyk-adam
-mickiewicz-adam
-slowacki-juliusz
+asnyk
+mickiewicz
+slowacki
 ```

+Format details:

+* surname only
+* small case letters
+* only a-z characters
+* use dash `-` as a separator (e.g. `o-hara`)

 ## 2. Commit format